 12 February 2025

-This bill would require specified organisations and public bodies to tell children and young people about bereavement support services available locally, nationally, and online after a bereavement.
-It aims to make sure young people know where to get help and how to access support.
+The Bereavement Support (Children and Young People) Bill would require certain organisations and public bodies to inform children and young people about local, national and online support services available after a bereavement.
+It aims to make sure young people know where to get help and advice, with related provisions to support delivery.

 Generated 21 February 2026